ironcev/thp.im/_posts/2015-04-17-the-three-laws-of-a-symptom-fix.md

 Writing symptom fixes for the common bug all over again is what I call *spreading a symptom fix*.
 Those spread fixes will of course not always look the same.
 Depending on the nature of the underlying bug, they could come in various forms and could significantly differ from each other.
 That's why I call them *mutations of a symptom fix*.

-###The Law #3: The one-to-rule-them-all symptom fix will appear, being more dangerous than all individual symptom fixes
+###The Third Law: The one-to-rule-them-all symptom fix will appear, being more dangerous than all individual symptom fixes

 Ah, if I would get a penny for every global try-catch I saw, that tries to swallow "that situation that shouldn't happened"...
 I'm sure you know what I'm talking about.